The problem

 Olive has three surfaces that build on each other:

 - Your mind — a masonry canvas of everything saved.
-Media saves with real thumbnails, manual jots as paper notes with slight rotation.
-The canvas is deliberately unorganized — it's a brain dump, not a filing system.
+Media saves with real thumbnails, manual jots as paper notes with a slight rotation.
+The canvas is deliberately unorganised — it's a brain dump, not a filing system, and it should feel like one.

 - When — saves grouped by occasion.
-The occasion name is extracted by AI from the user's note ("London trip in May" → "London trip") not from a calendar picker.
-This distinction matters: the user is naming their context in natural language, not filling in a form.
+The occasion name is extracted by AI from the user's own note ("London trip in May" → "London trip"), not from a calendar picker.
+That distinction matters: the user is naming their context in natural language rather than filling in a form.

 - Echoes — AI-found patterns across saves and notes, surfaced as threads.
-Each thread has a title that names the pattern with a slight interpretive lean ("You keep reaching for structure while writing about contentment"), fragments of the user's own words in chronological order, and a provocation — one question the user can't answer immediately.
-Users can respond, add traces, and return to threads over time.
+Each echo has a title that names the pattern with a slight interpretive lean ("You keep reaching for structure while writing about contentment"), the user's own words arranged in chronological order, and a single provocation — one question the user can't answer immediately.
+Users can respond, add traces, and return to echoes over time as their thinking develops.

 Key decisions